suryasjith/Netflix-Clone/README.md

 ### User Stories:

-- User can search for movies and TV shows on TMDb
+- User can search for movies and TV shows on IMDb
 - User can the see upcoming and trending movies.
 Data updates weekly
 - User can click on a movie and a modal should pop up.
 It should display the title, release date, overview, and runtime.
 - The webpage adapts to any screen size.